metreeca/mark/README.md

 # Support

 - open an [issue](https://github.com/metreeca/mark/issues) to report a problem or to suggest a new feature
-- start a [discussion](https://github.com/metreeca/mark/discussions) to ask a how-to question or to share an open-ended idea
+- start a [discussion](https://github.com/metreeca/mark/discussions) to ask a how-to question or to share an idea

 # License